awslabs/clickstream-analytics-on-aws/docs/en/analytics/explore/attribution.md

 2. Choose `purchase` as the conversion event, choose `sumGroup` by `[event]value` as conversion metric
 3. Choose `The day` as conversion window.
 4. Select `view_live` as touchpoint event, add filter of `live_id` = `live_1`.
-5. Repeat step 4 to add touchpoints for the rest of three live channel.
+5. Repeat step 4 to add touchpoints for the rest of two live channel.
 6. Click **Query**.
 7. Select `Last touch` model to see the attribution results.